Randoragon/sent/README.md

 ## Installation

-Arch Linux users can install the `sent-randoragon-git` AUR package.

-Otherwise, simply run the following (if necessary, as root):
+Simply run the following (if necessary, as root):

     make install